Definable Coherent Ultrapowers and Elementary Extensions: Introduction

 \section{Introduction}

-We combine the technique of definable ultrapowers and and coherent ultrafilters (a $ZFC$ version of extenders) to characterize extension of a model in some fragment of $\mathbb{L}_{\infty, \omega}$ (including first order) with definable Skolem functions.
-Coherent ultrafilters are a weakening of extenders, a technique from set theory that first appear in Martin and Steel \cite{ms-extenders}.
-The goal of extenders is to capture some elementary embedding $j:V \to \mathcal{M}$ where $\mathcal{M}$ has some rank-bounded similarity to $V$ by creating a coherent system of ultrafilters that satisfy additional properties ($\kappa$-completeness, normality, and well-foundedness; see Kanamori \cite{kanamori} for a reference).
-The use of a coherent system of ultrafilters is necessary to separate out the properties closure under sequences (a saturation-like property) from containing, e. g., some $V_\lambda$.
-Rather than taking an ultrapower of $V$, the coherence gives a directed system of ultrapowers of $V$ and the ``extender power" (or coherent ultrapower in our terms) is the colimit of this system.
+We combine the technique of definable ultrapowers and coherent ultrafilters (a $ZFC$ version of extenders) to characterize extensions of a model in some fragment of $\mathbb{L}_{\infty, \omega}$ (including first order) with definable Skolem functions.
+Coherent ultrafilters are a weakening of extenders, a tool from set theory .
+The goal of extenders is to capture some elementary embedding $j:V \to \mathcal{M}$ where $\mathcal{M}$ is an inner model that has some rank-bounded similarity to $V$ by creating a coherent system of ultrafilters that satisfy additional properties ($\kappa$-completeness, normality, and well-foundedness; see Kanamori \cite[Chapter 26]{kanamori} for a reference).
+The use of a coherent system of ultrafilters is necessary to separate out the property of `closure under $\lambda$-sequences' (a saturation-like property) from the property of containing, e. g., some $V_\lambda$.
+Rather than taking an ultrapower of $V$, the coherence gives a directed system of ultrapowers of $V$ and the ``extender power" (or coherent ultrapower in our terms) is the colimit\footnote{Or `directed limit'} of this system.

 Definable ultrapowers are a technique that goes back to Skolem \cite{s-skolemult} (although we use \cite[Chapter 32]{k-lw1w} as our more accessible reference).
-Rather than including \emph{all} functions from the index set to the model $M$, the definable ultrapower uses some definable subset of $M$ as the index and only considers the definable functions to the model.
+Rather than including \emph{all} functions from the index set to the model $M$, the definable ultrapower uses some definable subset of $M$ as the index and only considers the definable functions from that definable subset to the model.
 This has the drawback of requiring more structure on $M$, in particular, requiring $Th(M)$ to have definable Skolem functions.
 The pay-off, however, is that there is much greater control over what the definable ultrapower looks like.
 The work in \cite[Chapter 32]{k-lw1w} exploits this to, from $M \prec N$, create a $ZFC$ ultrafilter that is complete enough to ensure not just first-order elementarity of the extension by the definable ultrapower, but elementarity according to whatever fragment of $\mathbb{L}_{\infty, \omega}$ that captures the relation between $M$ and $N$.
-The key result that we generalize is the following.
+The key result that we generalize is the following (\cite{k-lw1w} deals exclusively with $\bL_{\omega_1, \omega}$, but the adaptation is immediate).